puppetlabs/gettext-setup-gem/README.md

 By default, the merged pot file is locales_path/project_name.pot.
 This can be overridden when calling the method by providing a chosen path.

 Please note: Since the default merged file name is project_name.pot, it will override anything of that name within the locales directory.

+## Making releases

+Add the tag you wish to release (via the bot in the release channel is preferred) and then `gem build gettext-setup.gemspec` and then `gem push gettext-setup-<version>.gem`. (you will need to be an owner to push).